 Which AR15 Coating is better?

 In short?
 Cerakote.
 Anodizing is a perfectly fine finish for anyone (our troops overseas included) but Cerakote offers all the benefits of anodizing at an even higher level, plus the ability to customize color, design, and theme.
 Cerakote is the most premium coating available to your rifle or pistol, and is often very expensive to do via a third party.
 If you’re on a budget with your rifle, choose anodizing—as it is a very adequate coating.
 But if you want a top of the line, best of the best coating in special colors or patterns: Cerakote is your ticket.
-80% Arms offers both of these finishes already applied for the customers ease, so go check out our options and decide what is best for your needs!
+80% Arms offers 80 lowers for sale with finishes already applied for the customers ease, so go check out our options and decide what is best for your needs!